AltafiniD/DECIDE-DSS-Prototype/README.md

 ## Disclaimer ⚠️

 This application is a prototype.
 Its code is not optimized for production, and some features may be incomplete or contain bugs.
 Loading the app for the first time will likely take a few minutes as the datasets have to be loaded into memory.
 Additionally, when changing selections with larger datasets loaded (e.g. Buildings) the map will be unresponsive for a while as the data is reloaded.
-The application may occasionally crash, just reload your tab and the app will should responsive again.
+The application may occasionally crash, just reload your tab and the app should be responsive again.

 # Setup and Installation
 To run this application locally, please follow these steps: